RubenDillon/tanzu/tap7/readme.md

 ## Configure Pull Request (PR) for the supply chain
 ```
 	1. Modify the tap-values-ootb_test_Scan-auth-PR.yaml and copy in the TAP package to add Pull Request.
+	   If you decide uninstall TAP and then use this tap-values to deploy again,
+	   remember to add all the previous steps like patch service account and anything that already we did.

     	2. Delete the tanzu-java-web-app and deploy it again
 		tanzu apps workload delete tanzu-java-web-app --namespace default -y